who & why

 3 years after joining the Abercrombie family the dream began to fade and the corporate world of high stress and strict schedules began to take over.
 I was working 12 hour days and quickly burning out.
 I was down to 80 pounds, and struggling to be happy.
 At that point, I felt as if I didn’t have a choice.
 I needed to resign and spend the next year focusing on my well-being.
 It took me 5 long years to understand I only have this one body.
 The healing process is one of ups and downs, but if you don’t listen to the silent cues you’ll just end up running yourself into the ground.
 Be stubborn with your goals, hopes and dreams, but not with your health.
 Something I remind myself everyday.

-It has been a little over a year now since I’ve traded the corporate life for happiness.
+It has been a little over two years now since I’ve traded the corporate life for happiness.
 I gave myself one year of no expectations other than to get healthy and happy.
 Thankfully, part of my happiness comes from Rocks with Sass.
 I spend my days creating and sharing little droplets of encouragement for others along the way.
 I ﬁnd it sad that I waited until my breaking point to make the decision to put myself ﬁrst, but everyone has their own path and I feel so incredibly blessed to be on this one.

 To all my IBD fighters out there, know its ok to feel angry, sad, and helpless all at the same time.
 I’m here to remind you there is a plan!
 The physical and emotional pain you feel now is not for nothing.
 You are a survivor, a fighter and you will get through this.
 When you come out the other side you won't be the person you once were.
 Trust your struggle.
 Own your story.
 Share your story.
 Only beautiful things will come your way.